gayathchandula/ITP-Klader.lk-/README.md

 **This is about promotion management**,<br>

--Promotion.aspx -- Admin Cruds<br>
+- Promotion.aspx -- Admin Cruds<br>
--Report -- Count on promotion code usages<br>
+- Report -- Count on promotion code usages<br>
--customerview -- promotion code view<br>
+- customerview -- promotion code view<br>
--cart -- demo cart and promotion code box(all calculations according to the discount is working)<br>
+- cart -- demo cart and promotion code box(all calculations according to the discount is working)<br>

 <br>
 :+1: